GlaubeKeinemDev/valorantpicker/README.md

 # Valorant Agent Picker

+# THIS IS NOT STABLE - USE MASTER BRANCH INSTEAD #

 ### An instant agent picker for Valorant.
 This is a simple console application written in Python.
 This application uses the client wrapper valclient.py.
 With the usage of a client wrapper there is no need to add any type of credential it uses the local client.
 > NOTE: An instant agent selector is against the Valorant tos and you could get punished for using it.
 ## How to use